LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

       local(needDownload) = false
       local(needDelete)   = false
       local(myHeaders)    = #myPOP->headers
-      // ...
-Process headers and set needDownload or needDelete to true ...
+      // ... process headers and set #needDownload or #needDelete to true ...
-      #needDownload
-         ? #myPOP->retrieve
+      #needDownload ? #myPOP->retrieve
-      #needDelete
-         ? #myPOP->delete
+      #needDelete ? #myPOP->delete
    }
    #myPOP->close

-The downloaded headers can be processed using the techniques in the :ref:`Email Parsing <email-parsing>` section that follows.
+The downloaded headers can be processed using the techniques described in the section on :ref:`email parsing <retrieving-email-parsing>`.

-.. _email-parsing:
+.. _retrieving-email-parsing:

-Email Parsing
+Parsing Email
 =============

 Each of the messages that are downloaded from a POP server is returned in raw